victorpalle/Portfolio/NAVY/README.md

 # NAVY

-The goal of this project is to develop a copy of the famous sokoban game in terminal mode, using the ncurses library.
-If all boxes are on storage locations, the player wins and the program must return 0.
+  The goal of this project is to code a terminal version of the very famous "Battleship game".
+The two players are ONLY allowed to comunicate using thesignals SIGUSER1 and SIGUSER2.The map size is 8x8.
+On each turn, you must display your positions, and then your enemy’s positions.
+At the end of the game (when all the ships of a player have been hit), you must display whether “I won” (and return 0) or “Enemy won” (and return 1).

->Sokoban (warehouse keeper in Japanese) is a type of transport puzzle, in which the player pushes boxes or crates around in a warehouse, trying to get them tostorage locations.

 ***